flarialmc/mumble/README.md

-# :microphone2: Positional Audio Setup Guide for Minecraft (Bedrock) with Mumble Link :video_game:
+# 🎙️ Proximity Chat for Minecraft: Bedrock Edition (FREE!) :video_game:

-This guide will help you set up positional audio in Minecraft (Bedrock) using a custom host application and Mumble Link.
+This guide will help you set up Proximity Chat in Minecraft (Bedrock) using Flarial and Mumble Link.
 Follow these steps carefully to get everything running smoothly. :white_check_mark:

 ---

-## :gear: Prerequisites
+## ⚙️ Prerequisites

 Before you begin, ensure you have the following: